ESCMID Panorama

 1 ESCMID Study Group Definition

-An ESCMID Study Group (SG) is a group of scientists who organise themselves under the auspices of ESCMID with the main objective of studying a defined research area within clinical microbiology and/or infectious diseases in line with ESCMID's mission.
+An ESCMID Study Group (SG) is a group of scientists who organise themselves under the auspices of ESCMID with the main objective of studying a defined research area within clinical microbiology, infectious diseases and/or infection control in line with ESCMID's mission.

 2 Responsibilities of SGs

-• Promote, foment and divulge the research in the topic of the SG
+• Promote and encourage the research in the topic of the SG

-• Advise public health authorities as well as other organisations about the aspects concerning the topic of the SG
+• Advise public health authorities as well as other organisations about topics within the subject area of the SG

 • Establish and foster links with other scientists and scientific societies in similar fields